 Hockings, K. & Humle, T. (2009).
 Best Practice Guidelines for the Prevention and Mitigation of Conflict between Great Apes and Humans.
 Gland, Switzerland: SSC Primate Specialist Group of the World Conservation Union: https://portals.iucn.org/library/efiles/documents/ssc-op-037.pdf

 Knight J. (2000) Natural Enemies: Human-Wildlife Conflict in Anthropological Perspective.
 London Routledge.

 Sillero-Zubiri C. et al. (2007) Living with wildlife: the roots of conflict and the solutions.
-In: Macdonald D (Ed.)
+In: Macdonald W.D (Ed.)
 Key Topics in Conservation Biology.
 Oxford: Blackwell.

 Woodroffe R. et al. (2005) People and Wildlife: Conflict or Coexistence?
 Cambridge: Cambridge University Press.

-On successful completion of the module, students will be able to:
+The intended subject specific learning outcomes.
+On successfully completing the module students will be able to:

-1. critically engage with theoretical questions and practical challenges posed by human-wildlife conflicts (HWCs) and resource competition.
+8.1: Critically engage with theoretical questions and practical challenges posed by human-wildlife conflicts (HWCs) and resource competition.

-2. demonstrate familiarity with the multidisciplinary dimensions of human-wildlife conflict issues and their global scope
+8.2: Demonstrate familiarity with the multidisciplinary dimensions of human-wildlife conflict issues and their global scope

-3. demonstrate an understanding of how to study HWCs, to design conflict mitigation schemes, and to evaluate their effectiveness.
+8.3: Demonstrate an understanding of how to study HWCs, to design conflict mitigation schemes, and to evaluate their effectiveness.

-4. demonstrate knowledge of the differing implications and impacts of HWCs across protected and non-protected area landscapes.
+8.4: Demonstrate knowledge of the differing implications and impacts of HWCs across protected and non-protected area landscapes.